normal-computing/fuji-web/CONTRIBUTING.md

 ### Reporting Bugs

+Before reporting a new bug, please ensure that the issue has not already been reported.
+You can do this by searching through the existing issues in our GitHub repository.

-If you encounter a bug while using WebWand, please report it by creating an issue in our GitHub repository.
+If you encounter a bug while using WebWand and it has not been reported yet, please report it by creating a new issue.
 Be sure to include:

 - A clear and descriptive title
 - A detailed description of the bug, including steps to reproduce it